 Possibly, especially with regard to retirement accounts.
 If either of you have retirement accounts, you should do QDROs now and not wait for the dissolution proceeding.
 A QDRO is a qualified domestic relations order that splits a retirement account.
 Most retirement plans have strict rules on...Read more »

 My roomate didn't like my cat, and dropped him off at a shelter as a found cat.
 I called around thinking my cat was lost, found him at a shelter.
 Normally this would be fine if he was lost.
 But there are too many "coincidences" pointing to my roomate.
-I had to pay for my cat, and filled out a paper...
+I had to pay for my cat, and...
 Read more »

 In Washington it is a gross misdemeanor (crime) to take or conceal pets: RCW 9.08.070 (http://app.leg.wa.gov/RCW/default.aspx?cite=9.08.070).
 Animal cruelty is different and is also covered by state laws in RCW 16.52 (http://apps.leg.wa.gov/RCW/default.aspx?cite=16.52)